grantglidewell/jsnotes/README.md

 ### Todoist configuration

 If you wish to link your notes to your Todoist account you will need to create an API key for use in the configuration process.
+You will need to create an application in your Todoist account's app management console.

 once you have your API key you can run `jsn --config` or select 'Configure Todoist API' from the `jsn` menu.